SymptomsBy Mayo Clinic staff

 If you have schizoid personality disorder, you may not know how to form friendships, or you may feel too anxious around other people to try, so you simply give up and turn inward.

-Schizoid personality disorder is considered part of the "schizophrenic spectrum" of disorders, which includes schizotypal personality disorder and schizophrenia.
+Schizoid personality disorder is considered part of the schizophrenic spectrum of disorders, which includes schizotypal personality disorder and schizophrenia.
 These conditions all have similar symptoms, such as a severely limited ability to make social connections along with a lack of emotional expression.
-The main distinction is that — unlike schizotypal personality disorder and schizophrenia — people with schizoid personality disorder are in touch with reality.
-If you have schizoid personality disorder, you're unlikely to experience paranoia or hallucinations.

 When to see a doctor